jaspector

 Town office business hours Monday-Friday; confirm current schedule

-Typical inspection sequence: Typical sequence: Footing, framing, rough-in trades, insulation, final
+Typical sequence: Typical sequence: Footing, framing, rough-in trades, insulation, final

-Do I need a building permit in Town of Camden, ME?
+01 Do I need a building permit in Camden, ME?

 All new structures, additions, structural alterations, demolitions, and change of use.
 Separate permits required for electrical and plumbing.
 Shoreland Zoning permit required for work within 250 ft of water bodies, 75 ft of streams, or 75 ft of wetlands greater than 10 acres.

-How much does a building permit cost in Town of Camden, ME?
+02 How much does a building permit cost in Camden, ME?

-How do I apply for a building permit in Town of Camden, ME?
+03 How do I apply for a building permit in Camden, ME?

-How long does it take to get a building permit in Town of Camden, ME?
+04 How long does it take to get a building permit in Camden, ME?

-What work is exempt from building permits in Town of Camden, ME?
+05 What work is exempt from building permits in Camden, ME?

+Not all construction work requires a permit in Camden, ME.
 The following work is generally exempt: Like-for-like maintenance and repair (no structural change); Cosmetic interior work (painting, flooring); Replacement of equivalent fixtures not altering structural openings.
 Note: MUBEC IRC/IBC Section 105.2 exemptions apply; confirm locally.
 Shoreland Zoning permit may still be required even if building permit is exempt.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Camden, ME?
+06 How do I schedule a building inspection in Camden, ME?